-Opportunities are promoted to students through the Volunteering and Leadership area, although External Providers are encouraged to make enquiries with Fair Work to ensure that the opportunities are genuine volunteering positions and should not be paid employer/ employee relationships.
-This includes ‘not for profit’ organisations.
-Further information is available through the leadership and volunteering website.
+Opportunities are promoted to students through the Student Development and Community team, although External Providers are encouraged to make enquiries with Fair Work to ensure that the opportunities are genuine volunteering positions and should not be paid employer/ employee relationships.
+This includes 'not for profit' organisations.
+Further information is available through the Student Development and Community website.

 Students who undertake a project which is not suitable for a credit assignment and enquiries made with the Fair Work Ombudsman confirm that the opportunity is not classified as a volunteer opportunity, the other option is to undertake this opportunity as a paid employment opportunity.
 In this case, the organisation’s relationship with the student is as an employee and External Providers therefore have the opportunity to expect a quality and usable outcome as they will be required to pay relevant award wages to the student.